mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 You're free to work whichever hours you like, but I'd like you to have at least some overlap with my working hours, which are 10am-6:30pm ET.

-I don't expect you to work a specific schedule each week, but the more I can predict your hours, the easier it is for me to ensure tasks and feedback are ready for you when you next have availability.
+I don't expect you to work a specific schedule each week, but the more I can predict your hours, the easier it is to prepare tasks and feedback that coincides with your availability.

 ## Feedback

 It's common for me to ask for feedback during or after a project.
-I do this because freelancers often have useful ideas for improving processes or work dynamics, but they don't feel comfortable sharing until they're asked directly.
+Freelancers have valuable ideas for improving processes or work dynamics, but they sometimes don't feel comfortable sharing until they're asked directly.

 My questions are generally:

-*   Are there things I can improve to make the work smoother or more enjoyable?
+*   Are there changes that would make the work smoother or more enjoyable?
 *   Are there types of work you want to do more of?
 Less of?

 ## Deadlines

-It's rare that I need work urgently, so I generally allow you to set your own deadlines.
-Once you set a deadline, you're responsible for meeting it.
+I rarely need work urgently, so I generally allow you to set your own deadlines.
+Once you announce a deadline, you're responsible for meeting it.

 Don't allow deadlines to sail by without an update.
-If you tell me to expect work by 3 PM ET Tuesday, and I don't see anything from you by Tuesday night, it causes me stress.
-I'll wonder if you completely forgot the task and you're starting from scratch or you're almost done and will deliver results in a few hours.
+If you tell me to expect work by 3pm ET Tuesday, it causes me stress if I don't see anything from you by Tuesday night.
+I'll wonder if you completely forgot the task and you'll have to start from scratch or if you're almost done and will deliver results in a few hours.

 If you're going to miss a deadline, let me know.
-The earlier you can warn me about a deadline slip, the better.
+The earlier you can warn me about a schedule slip, the better.
 The absolute latest you should be telling me about a delay is the deadline itself.

 In general, delays are not a big deal as long as I can plan around them.
 If a deadline is important to me, I'll let you know.